alistairstead/talks/fullstack-bdd/fullstack-bdd.md

 # [fit] `mocha.js | jasmine.js | cucumber.js | ...`

-^ There are many tools to JavaScript and Node engineers to accomplish our goals but I'm going to focus on cucumber.js as I think that is possibly the most maligned and miss represented.
+^ There are many tools to JavaScript and Node engineers to accomplish our BDD / TDD goals but I'm going to focus on cucumber.js as I think that is possibly the most maligned and miss represented from my experience.

 ---